adoyle-h/lobash/doc/module-usages/README.md

 # Module Usages

-15 Categories, 93 Modules, 500 Test Cases.
+15 Categories, 107 Modules, 582 Test Cases.

 Each module provides only one function which naming prefixed with `l.`.

 The function which naming suffixed with `.p` should be used in pipeline.
 Like `echo ' string ' | l.trim.p`.
+The function which naming suffixed with `.s` means in strict mode.
+It uses `echo true/false` instead of `return 0/1`.

 ## TOC